-Here are the fabulous farm and farm product vendors you will find at the 2022 festival!
-You may find some of them at area farmers markets and other events, so do enjoy their websites and support local food and farms year-round!
-There are some great videos here too!!
+Here are the fabulous farm and farm product vendors we are excited to welcome for the 2023 Festival!
+You may find some of them at area farmers markets and other events, so do enjoy their websites and support local food and farms year-round.
+We’ve included some farms here that you’ll find in the food courts.
+There are some great videos here too!

 -